 - You can complement the excellent return on everyday spending offered by the Venture X with the good bonus categories offered by the SavorOne, all without paying an additional annual fee

-- While the Venture X has a $395 annual fee, in reality the card shouldn’t cost anyone nearly that much, given the $300 annual travel credit and 10,000 anniversary bonus miles; then on top of that the card offers a Priority Pass membership, access to Capital One Lounges, access to Plaza Premium Lounges, great authorized user perks, cell phone protection, rental car coverage, and more
+- While the Venture X has a $395 annual fee (Rates & Fees), in reality the card shouldn’t cost anyone nearly that much, given the $300 annual travel credit and 10,000 anniversary bonus miles; then on top of that the card offers a Priority Pass membership, access to Capital One Lounges, access to Plaza Premium Lounges, great authorized user perks, cell phone protection, rental car coverage, and more

 While my priority would be applying for the Capital One Venture X if I didn’t already have it, given the much bigger bonus and overall compelling value proposition, I’d definitely consider the SavorOne to be an important part of a long term strategy for maximizing rewards with Capital One.

-The Capital One SavorOne is a no annual fee card that offers 3% cash back on dining, grocery stores, entertainment, and streaming services, all with no annual fee.
+The Capital One SavorOne is a no annual fee card (Rates & Fees) that offers 3% cash back on dining, grocery stores, entertainment, and streaming services.
 On top of that, through November 14, 2024, the card is offering 10% cash back with Uber and Uber Eats, plus a complimentary Uber One membership.
 In and of itself that could easily make this card a no-brainer.

-However, personally I think the most interesting angle is pairing the card with the Capital One Venture X. If you have both cards then you can convert cash back into Venture miles at the rate of one cent per mile.
-This essentially means that the SavorOne could offer the equivalent of 3x Venture miles in the above categories (and 10x Venture miles with Uber and Uber Eats), which is pretty awesome.
+However, personally I think the most interesting angle is pairing the card with the Capital One Venture X. If you have both cards then you can convert cash back into Capital One miles at the rate of one cent per mile.
+This essentially means that the SavorOne could offer the equivalent of 3x miles in the above categories (and 10x miles with Uber and Uber Eats), which is pretty awesome.